Opportunity and desire to go walking came up again.

 A really enjoyable walk.

 Although, now that I have completed this walk three times, I’m thinking it will be a very long time before I return to do it again.
 There are more walks I’d like to do, in other parts of the country.
+Also, there are so many on my wishlist for outside the country, particularly in Arizona, USA.
+The Vermilion Cliffs and their multiple trails looks amazing, though I have to admit I’d need a tour guide for The Wave AZ, as it looks very tough.

 It was a magical time being able to show my wife and brother some of my favourite spots on this earth.